Wiley (musician)

 Richard Kylea Cowie Jr. (born 19 January 1979), better known by his stage name Wiley (formerly Wiley Kat), is a British grime MC and producer from Bow, London.
 Wiley is often labelled the "Godfather of Grime".
 In the early 2000s, he independently released a series of highly influential eskibeat instrumentals on white label vinyl, such as the first in the series "Eskimo" and is known as a grime MC both for his solo work and for material released with his crew Roll Deep.

-Wiley first tasted success as a member of the UK garage crew Pay As U Go, with whom he had a Top 40 hit, "Champagne Dance" in 2001.
-Wiley has continued to make grime music while also releasing mainstream singles, such as the UK Singles Chart Top 10 hits "Wearing My Rolex", "Never Be Your Woman", and his UK number-one "Heatwave".
+Wiley first tasted success as a member of the UK garage crew Pay as U Go, with whom he had a top 40 hit, "Champagne Dance" in 2001.
+Wiley has continued to make grime music while also releasing mainstream singles, such as the UK Singles Chart top 10 hits "Wearing My Rolex", "Never Be Your Woman", and his UK number-one "Heatwave".
 Wiley's eleventh album, Godfather (2017), peaked at number nine on the UK Albums Chart, becoming his highest-charting album of his career, and also won an "Outstanding Contribution to Music" award by NME.

 Wiley has been stabbed on several occasions.
 In 2008, a stabbing left him with a visible scar on the left side of his face.
-On 24 July 2020, Wiley made a series of posts and videos on social media, widely condemned as anti-semitic.
-Having been appointed Member of the Order of the British Empire (MBE) in the 2018 New Year Honours for services to music, in February 2024 the Honours Forfeiture Committee formally stripped Wiley of his honour for "bringing the honours system into disrepute".
+On 24 July 2020, Wiley made a series of posts and videos on social media, widely condemned as antisemitic.
+Having been appointed Member of the Order of the British Empire (MBE) in the 2018 New Year Honours for services to music, in February 2024, the Honours Forfeiture Committee formally stripped Wiley of his honour for "bringing the honours system into disrepute".